Easter holiday travel chaos: What’s going on?

 Road misery

-An estimated 20.8m leisure trips will be taken by drivers this weekend as schools across the UK break up for the Easter holidays, new figures from the RAC suggest.
+An estimated 20.8 million leisure trips will be taken by drivers this weekend as schools across the UK break up for the Easter holidays, new figures from the RAC suggest.

-Saturday is likely to see the greatest numbers on the roads – with some 5.6m getaway journeys expected – followed by Friday, the day when many school terms finish ahead of Easter, when around 5m trips will be taken.
-An additional 5.6m trips are predicted to be taken at some point between Friday and the end of Sunday, with these drivers unsure on exactly which day they’ll go away.
+Saturday is likely to see the greatest numbers on the roads – with some 5.6 million getaway journeys expected – followed by Friday, the day when many school terms finish ahead of Easter, when around 5 million trips will be taken.
+An additional 5.6 million trips are predicted to be taken at some point between Friday and the end of Sunday, with these drivers unsure on exactly which day they will go away.

 To beat the traffic, avoid driving between 11am and 7pm on Friday (easier said than done) and 11am and 3pm on Saturday and Sunday.
 And avoid the M25, especially clockwise on the western side, and the A303 in the Stonehenge vicinity.